With its origins and homeland being Hungary, this particular breed of dog is not that well known outside of the country.

-Also, because they are highly intelligent, you must also provide them with mental exercises as well or they do run the risk of becoming rather bored in a short period of time.
+Also, because they are highly intelligent, you must provide them with mental exercises as well or they do run the risk of becoming rather bored in a short period.

 Consider obedience tests to make life more interesting for them.

-Taking them on a short walk early on and then a long walk later in the day totalling a minimum of 60 minutes will prove to be the best option for them.
+Taking them on a short walk early on and then a long walk later in the day totaling a minimum of 60 minutes will prove to be the best option for them.

 However, if you can provide them with more than that, then they will only be too happy to oblige.